Collections

 Collecting

 The Living History Forum began assembling a collection for the new museum in 2021.
-During the summer and autumn of 2022, this collection will be transferred to the Swedish Holocaust Museum.
-The museum will then continue to accept testimonies, donations, artefacts and documents within its collecting area.
+During the summer and autumn of 2022, this collection was transferred to the Swedish Holocaust Museum.
+The museum continues to accept testimonies, donations, artefacts and documents within its collecting area.

 One point of departure for the collection is the life stories and testimonies of Holocaust survivors with links to Sweden and the experiences of those who knew them.
 Other relevant material could be linked to Sweden's policy of appeasement towards Nazi Germany, rescue efforts and aid to the victims of Nazi policy and Sweden’s prewar, wartime and postwar immigration policy.